pangerlkr/SecureComm/DISCLAIMER.md

 Users are solely responsible for evaluating the suitability of this software for their intended use case, including compliance with legal, regulatory, and organizational requirements.

 By using SecureComm, you acknowledge and accept these limitations.
+# You are responsible for the consequences that may/ may not arise through its' usage